 - Pular Singe, from the Garrett, P.I. series, goes from browbeaten indentured servitude to a gang boss among TunFaire's lowest-of-the-low minority (ratpeople), to a junior partner in Garrett's investigations and up-and-coming investor in Amalgamated.
 Not rich by human standards, but an unprecedented success story by those of her own kind.
 And she's still young.

-- Samuel Vimes of Discworld stumbled his way into this, and has managed to constantly stumble his way into more wealth, titles, and fame since the whole thing with the dragon.
-And he's somewhat reluctant about the whole thing.
+- Samuel Vimes stumbled his way into this, and has managed to constantly stumble his way into more wealth, titles, and fame since the whole thing with the dragon.
+He's somewhat reluctant about the whole thing.

-- Eve Dallas of the In Death series goes from underpaid police lieutenant to beloved wife of Rourke, the richest man both on and off the planet.
-She tries desperately to ignore the millions that Rourke quietly keeps slipping into her bank account.
+- Eve Dallas of the In Death series goes from underpaid police lieutenant to beloved wife of Roarke, the richest man both on and off the planet.
+She tries desperately to ignore the millions that Roarke quietly keeps slipping into her bank account.

 - The nation of Cuba in World War Z, due to the onset of the Zombie Apocalypse and the (rather ironic) influx of North American refugees, along with a fortuitous change of heart from Castro.